Virtual Whiteboard Tools for Remote Retrospectives

 - Export and follow up on action items

 The tool matters less than how you use it.
-Focus on clear facilitation, parallel participation, and actionable outcomes.
+Teams that run regular retrospectives are 24% more productive (State of Agile Report), so focus on clear facilitation, parallel participation, and actionable outcomes.

 Related Articles